What is Vitamin D?

 Vitamin D deficiency

-However, during the Winter months, October through to March, there isn’t always enough sunlight to ensure good amounts of Vitamin D. So, during the winter as there is not enough sunlight containing UVB radiation we need to get Vitamin D from alternative sources.
+However, during the Winter months, October through to March, there isn’t always enough sunlight to ensure good amounts of vitamin D. So, during the winter as there is not enough sunlight containing UVB radiation we need to get vitamin D from alternative sources.
+You can check for vitamin D deficiency with doing a blood test, either an at-home blood test or with your GP.

 These sources may include: